Dealing with Difficult Clients

 Don’t retreat or get defensive – it only escalates the confrontation.

-Need help identifying bad clients or weeding them out?
-Want some training on dealing with difficult clients?
+Do you need help identifying bad clients or weeding them out?
+Do you want some training on dealing with difficult clients?
 Contact me for a consultation.

 A version of portions of this article originally appeared on JD Supra.